Thursday, 30 December 2021

 Source, The Roles of Digital Economy on Quality of Life, (Yusuf Nasir Ahmad 2020).

 We must take responsibility for our data online.
-Terms and conditions are not always comprehensive to read and understand, but that is where the problems lies.
+Terms and conditions are not always comprehensive to read and understand, but that is where the problems lie.
 We don’t read terms and conditions.
 And even if we do, the function-ability of the app is held hostage to us agreeing to the terms and conditions.
 NITDA also needs to design a framework to probe this scheme.

 We can see about 40.7 percent responded to cyber security as their best option.

 Finally, summarize what you have told them and remind them again.
 Make your communication have a happy ending as possible.
 You can refer to books such as “Effective Public Speaking”, by Dale Carnegie.
 “How to Talk to Anyone”, by Leil Lowndes.
-These two books, I’m sure will have tremendous positive impact on you if carefully studied.
+These two books, I’m sure will have a tremendous positive impact on you if carefully studied.

 Don’t Like Command or Taken Orders: Well, I’d better tell you, you are a rebel.
 You have the mindset of an entrepreneur.
-However, most entrepreneurs went through apprenticeship in life.
+However, most entrepreneurs go through apprenticeship in life.
 You also need mentors, either books or human angels who will eventually guide you in life.
-If keep this ego and your narcissism, you are most likely going to end up in a deadlock, dead end or even a stalemate.
+If keep this ego and your narcissism, you are most likely going to end up in a deadlock, dead end, or even a stalemate.

 Paradigm Shift: Required qualifications and lack of entrepreneurship courses in our institutions that will enable students/graduates to be independent can all be addressed with the right approach calls for a paradigm shift.
 This alternation must happen both at micro and macro levels.

 At micro levels, we as individuals must learn contemporary new skills as the necessary ticket we will have to pay to make income from the new economy.
-We must spend less time on social medium, and entertainment centers.
+We must spend less time on social media, and entertainment centers.

 1 comment: